xPaddy/landing-page/README.md

 # landing-page

-In this project it is rquired to build a landing page from scratch.
+In this project it is required to build a landing page from scratch.